 1 9 7 3 – 1 9 7 5 (UK)

-Delia Smith began her television career in 1973 as presenter of a new BBC1 series entitled Family Fare.
+Delia Smith began her television career on 15 May 1973 as the presenter of a new BBC1 series entitled Family Fare.
 This was followed by Delia’s Cookery Course with back-to-basics recipes, also available in print.

 In 1969 Delia became the cookery writer for the Daily Mirror‘s new magazine (where she met future husband Michael Wyn-Jones), and three years later began columns for the Evening Standard and the Radio Times.